-KANAGAWA (TR) – Investigative sources with the Tokyo Metropolitan Police have confirmed the identity of all nine corpses found late last month in the residence of a man in Zama City who has admitted to killing all of the persons, reports TV Asahi (Nov.
+KANAGAWA (TR) – Investigative sources with the Tokyo Metropolitan Police have confirmed the identity of all nine corpses found late last month in the residence of a man in Zama City, reports TV Asahi (Nov.
 8).

 According to information provided on Friday, the results of DNA analyses concluded that three of the victims are female high school students: Kureha Ishihara (15) from Gunma Prefecture, Natsumi Kubo (17) from Saitama Prefecture and Akari Suda (17) from Fukushima Prefecture.